edbrad/vm-bl-status/README.md

 ![vm-bl-status diagram](./images/vm-bl-status_server.PNG)

 ## Server OS (Ubuntu Linux) Installation & Configuration
 The system is hosted on a Virtual Machine *[VMWare]*.
-The Server OS is **Ubuntu 16.04 LTS**, a widely-used and freely available Linux Operating system distribution.
+The Server Operating System is **Ubuntu 16.04 LTS**, a widely-used and freely available Linux Operating system distribution.
 A link to the installer image (ISO) is available here: https://www.ubuntu.com/download/server

 ### OS Installation
 The initial virtual hardware configuration is as shown bellow:

 ![vm config diagram](./images/vmconfig_page.PNG)

-The Operating System is installed from the mounted ISO:
+The Operating System is installed from the mounted ISO file:

 ![ubuntu welcome](./images/ubuntu_welcome.PNG)

 The server requires a connection to the company's **Proxy Server** [ISA-01] in order to download system updates from the Internet.
 The installer provides a prompt for the address of a Proxy Server.
-The current address is **[172.16.2.174:8080]**.
+The current EMS primary Proxy Server address is **[172.16.2.174:8080]**.
 It is entered as shown below:

 ![ubuntu proxy server](./images/ubuntu_proxy_server.PNG)

 Accessing and managing the server is much more convenient from an external terminal session.
 This done over a secured/encrypted SSH (Secure Shell) connection.
-To enable this functionality during the installation, the **OpenSSH server** option should be selected, as shown below:
+To enable this functionality during the installation process, the **OpenSSH Server** option should be selected, as shown below:

 ![ubuntu openssh server](./images/ubuntu_OpenSSH_server.PNG)